B-tree: Sorted file search time

-An index speeds the search
+Index performance

+A B-tree index can be used to improve performance.
 A B-tree index creates a multi-level tree structure that breaks a database down into fixed-size blocks or pages.
 Each level of this tree can be used to link those pages via an address location, allowing one page (known as a node, or internal page) to refer to another with leaf pages at the lowest level.
 One page is typically the starting point of the tree, or the "root".
 This is where the search for a particular key would begin, traversing a path that terminates in a leaf.
-Most pages in this structure will be leaf pages which ultimately refer to specific table rows.
+Most pages in this structure will be leaf pages which refer to specific table rows.

-A significant improvement in performance can be made with a B-tree index.
 Because each node (or internal page) can have more than two children, a B-tree index will usually have a shorter height (the distance from the root to the farthest leaf) than a Binary Search Tree.
 In the example above, initial disk reads narrowed the search range by a factor of two.
-That can be improved substantially by creating an auxiliary index that contains the first record in each disk block (sometimes called a sparse index).
-This auxiliary index would be 1% of the size of the original database, but it can be searched more quickly.
+That can be improved by creating an auxiliary index that contains the first record in each disk block (sometimes called a sparse index).
+This auxiliary index would be 1% of the size of the original database, but it can be searched quickly.
 Finding an entry in the auxiliary index would tell us which block to search in the main database; after searching the auxiliary index, we would have to search only that one block of the main database—at a cost of one more disk read.

-The index would hold 10,000 entries, so it would take at most 14 comparisons.
+In the above example, the index would hold 10,000 entries and would take at most 14 comparisons to return a result.
 Like the main database, the last six or so comparisons in the auxiliary index would be on the same disk block.
 The index could be searched in about eight disk reads, and the desired record could be accessed in 9 disk reads.